Early Help Offer

 Homework club (All Years)

-Homework support Friday on the LSC at dinnertime.
-Staff are on hand to support with guidance and resources.
+Homework support Monday and Friday at dinnertime.
+Sixth form students are on hand to support with guidance and resources.

 External Agency Support (All Years)